jockbert/monkey_test/DOCUMENTATION.md

 There are some more specialized generators.
 In module `gen::sized` there are generators that return progressively larger and lager values, suitable for controlling the size of generated collections.
-In module `gen::fixed` there are generators that do not use randomnes, which can be useful some times.
+In module `gen::fixed` there are generators that do not use randomness, which can be useful some times.

 ```rust